 Sombreuil Climbing Rose

-However if you want something a little more modern or you are looking for companion roses to plant with Sombreuil then have fun going through the complete selecton of British grown roses here
+However, if you want something a little more modern or you are looking for companion roses to plant with Sombreuil then have fun going through the complete selection of British grown roses here

 Great for your garden